anxheloo/reactvision-viro-beta/fabric-interop/README.md

 cp node_modules/@reactvision/react-viro/ios/VRTManagedAnimation.h node_modules/@reactvision/react-viro/fabric-interop/ios/
 ```

-The ViroFabric podspec includes a prepare_command that automatically copies VRTManagedAnimation.h to the fabric-interop/ios directory, but you may need to do this manually if you're using a custom setup.
+Note that the VRTManagedAnimation.h file is already included in the fabric-interop/ios directory in the repository, so you shouldn't need to copy it manually unless you're using a custom setup.

 ### Other Issues